Scaling Up Semi-supervised Learning with Unconstrained Unlabelled Data: Experiments and Results

 Next, we investigate different regularization strategies.
 First, we study the choice of applying the contrastive loss on the low-dimensional embedding space rather than the final prediction.
 In Table \ref{tab:ablation:contrast_aug}, we present the results for this experiment, where we observe a 5.48\% decrease in accuracy, indicating the importance of learning representations by regularizing the embedding space instead of the class predictions.
 Next, we examine another aspect of our regularization approach by replacing two strong augmentations with one weak and one strong augmentation (similar to FixMatch).
 This variant results in a 3.78\% drop in accuracy.

 Finally, we show the performance of our method by completely replacing the contrastive loss with other important viable losses, namely, BYOL \cite{byol}, SimSiam \cite{simsiam}, and VICReg \cite{vicreg}.
 BYOL \cite{byol} learns by predicting the representation of a target encoder (exponential moving average of the online encoder), using the online encoder for different augmentations of the same sample.
 SimSiam \cite{simsiam} also learns by matching the representations of two augmented samples, but unlike previous methods, it doesn't need negative samples or the target encoder.
 VICReg \cite{vicreg} learns from unlabelled data by combining three terms: variance, invariance, and covariance regularizations.
 The results of this experiment are presented in Table \ref{tab:ablation:self-sup}, where we see that the accuracy of BYOL and SimSiam is considerably lower than the proposed contrastive loss with 46.89\% and 46.50\%.
-However, we find a competitive performance for VICReg.
-In Supplementary Material S4, we present the results of VICReg for all datasets and observe a slightly lower average accuracy than the contrastive loss.
+However, we find VICReg to have a competitive performance.
+To fully understand the performance of VICReg, we present the results for all datasets in Table \ref{tab:regularizer}.
+This table shows that VICReg achieves better results for a few settings (CIFAR-10 with 250 labelled samples, SVHN with 250 and 1000 labelled samples, and STL-10 with 1000 labelled samples).
+However, the overall average accuracy with VICReg loss is 0.92\% lower than the proposed contrastive regularizer, and hence, we choose this as the default for the proposed UnMixMatch.